The densest subgraph problem in sparse random graphs: Introduction

-Coming back to the densest subgraph problem and despite the non-continuity of the essential supremum w.r.t. to weak convergence, Hajek conjectured that

-Finally, using a non-rigorous analogy with the case of finite trees, Hajek proposed a description of $\cL$ and $\varrho$ in terms of the solutions to a distributional fixed-point equation which will be given later.
-In this paper, we establish this triple conjecture together with its analogue for various other sparse random graphs, using the unifying framework of \emph{local weak convergence}.
+Using a nonrigorous analogy with the case of finite trees, Hajek even proposed a description of $\mathcal{L}$ and $\varrho$ in terms of the solutions to a distributional fixed-point equation which will be given later.
+In this paper, we establish this conjecture together with its analogue for various other sparse random graphs, using the unifying framework of \textit{local weak convergence}.